Skip to content

 Kegel balls are a popular pelvic floor tool, but many women aren’t sure how to use them or if they’re right for their body.
 This physiotherapist-led guide explains what kegel balls do, how they work, and how to use them safely for pelvic floor strength.

 • What is a pelvic wand used for?
-A complete guide to benefits, conditions, and pelvic floor health
+A physio's guide to benefits, conditions, and safe use

 What is a pelvic wand used for?
-A complete guide to benefits, conditions, and pelvic floor health
+A physio's guide to benefits, conditions, and safe use

 Learn what a pelvic wand is used for, how it helps pelvic floor tension and pelvic pain, and how to use one safely with physiotherapist guidance.